 Her recorded work includes LA PARTENZA, a collection of Italian songs and arias, in collaboration with London-based tenor, Tyrone Landau and the NATIONAL GALLERY OF VICTORIA, as part of its ITALIAN MASTERS OF THE PRADO exhibition.

-Juel Riggall‘s engagements during 2020 originally included being the vocal soloist in the AUSTRALIAN BALLET‘s Sydney and Adelaide seasons of ANNA KARENINA and the role of Madame de la Haltiére in VICTORIAN OPERA‘s production of Massenet’s CENDRILLON.
+Riggall’s engagements, during 2020, included the role of Madame de la Haltiére in VICTORIAN OPERA‘s production of Massenet’s CENDRILLON.

 © Weaver Artist Management 2021